-Description Andrias japonicus is a heavily built salamander, and with its Chinese sister species, Andrias davidianus, is one of the two largest extant salamander species.
+Description Andrias japonicus is a heavily built, large salamander, and with its Chinese sister species, Andrias davidianus, is one of the two largest extant salamander species.
 Head broad and flat.
 Body strongly depressed; terminal two-thirds of tail strongly compressed; nostrils small, near tip of the snout, their distance from each other less than one-half the distance between the eyes, which are without eyelids and very small.
 Vomerine teeth in an arched series starting between the choanae, parallel to the maxillary and premaxillary series.
 Thin lower labial fold starting midway between nostril and eye to angle of mouth.
 Legs short and flattened.
 Tail short, slightly more than one-third the length of head and body, with a high dorsal fin beginning at insertion of hind legs, and a lower ventral fin.
 Skin rather smooth and slippery, with wrinkles, folds and tubercles.

 No external sexual dimorphism.
 During the breeding season, cloacal lips are swollen in the male and flat in the female.